James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 Everything you need to know about Bond 25 from release date to cast, locations to plot as new trailer drops

-For the longest time, it’s felt like there’s just no (right) time for No Time to Die, with the 25th James Bond film originally scheduled for an April 2020 release being pushed back to November and fans fearing that the ongoing COVID-19 pandemic might see the film’s release postponed still further.
+Once again, James Bond fans have been left in limbo after a fresh announcement to confirm that this really is no time for No Time to Die, the 25th film of the fabled collection, originally scheduled for launch in April 2020.

+The COVID-19 pandemic saw the film nudged further and further back as lockdown restrictions around the world increased.
+An eventual November release appeared to be edging closer, but the studio have confirmed fans must wait almost a full year from the original release date to see the film.

-But with the October release of both the music video for Billie Eilish’s title track and a new official James Bond podcast leading up to the film’s release, it does appear as though EON and Universal Pictures are holding firm and sticking to the film’s new UK release date.
+An October release of both the music video for Billie Eilish’s title track and a new official James Bond podcast appeared to suggest EON and Universal Pictures were holding firm and sticking to the film’s November UK release date, but that speculation has been quashed by the new announcement.

-The movie has been a long time coming – after Danny Boyle quit the project in August 2018, it was announced the following month that US director Cary Joji Fukunaga would helm Bond 25.
+The movie has been through a significant journey to get to where it lies now – after Danny Boyle quit the project in August 2018, it was announced the following month that US director Cary Joji Fukunaga would helm Bond 25.

 Fukunaga was director and executive producer of the 2014 series of True Detective, which saw him scoop the Emmy Award for Outstanding Directing for a Drama Series, and was also at the helm of Netflix’s acclaimed mini-series Maniac, plus the feature film Sin Nombre and the 2012 film adaptation of Jane Eyre.